 “The workmen made IT; therefore IT is not God;” Hosea 8:6

-A proposal to resolve your struggles with some other thing is a ludicrous one.
+A proposal to resolve your struggles with some other ‘thing’ is a ludicrous one.
 Things (programs, lifestyles, opinions, etc.) cause the difficulty in your life.
-One difficulty plus another difficulty equals: you guessed it, a heart and mind cluttered with stuff that somebody said would help you, and now you are lost “among the stuff.”
+One difficulty plus another difficulty equals: you guessed it, a heart and mind cluttered with stuff that somebody said would help you, and now you are even more lost “among the stuff.”
 (1 Samuel 10:22)

-I hope you had a good Easter.
+I hope you have a good Easter.
 I pray you will “seek the Lord,” for He has been searching for you.

 As a child, my brothers and I would look frantically for the plastic eggs hidden all over our farm.
 Every year, there would be a few eggs that we wouldn’t be able to find.
 One year, I remember that months after Easter, while doing some yard work, I discovered a well-hidden Easter egg.
 It was concealed so well, because it had the most valuable prize: money!
 If I had known how good the treasure was, I would have looked so much harder.

 Friend, have you come to the end of your search?
-Have you caught yourself thinking that, there’s nothing more to life, nothing more to church, nothing left to look forward to?
-I’d like to tell you, that when I found Jesus, I found more than I ever asked for, more than I ever dreamed, more than I ever needed, and best of all, I found Jesus is more than ENOUGH.
+Have you caught yourself thinking, “There’s nothing more to life, nothing more to church, nothing left to look forward to?”
+Let me tell you, that when I found Jesus, I found more than I ever asked for, more than I ever dreamed, more than I ever needed, and best of all, I found Jesus is more than ENOUGH.